 What's the best broadband?

-Broadband Genie has recently announced the results of its Home Broadband Survey 2016, which takes into account the views of more than 6,000 UK broadband users as well as a panel of experts, including our very own Editorial Director Matt Egan.
+Broadband Genie has recently announced the results of its Home Broadband Survey 2017, which takes into account the views of more than 6,000 UK broadband users as well as a panel of experts.

-Virgin Media was crowned best broadband provider 2016, followed by Plusnet in second and Sky in third.
+Plusnet was crowned best broadband provider 2017, followed by Virgin Media in second and Sky in third.
 Read on to see which ISPs were victorious in other parts of the survey, and see where your broadband provider ranks.

 1. BBC iPlayer